 EXTRACT extracts individual fields from datetime values and intervals.
 You can extract a field only if it is present in the datetime value specified in the second parameter.
 Either a parse-time or a runtime error is generated if the requested field does not exist within the data type.

-The following table describes the extracts that are supported in Version 6.0:
+The following table describes the extracts that are supported:

 Note: All new integer values start from 1.